good-idea/sane-shopify/README.md

     product,
     collection
   ]),
-}/)
+})
 ```

-To add additional fields to these documents, see the docs on `createProductDocument` and `createCollectionDocument` below.
+To add additional fields to these documents, see the [documented example](https://github.com/good-idea/sane-shopify/#createproductdocument-and-createcollectiondocument) below.

 ## Connecting to Shopify